benhsieh-dev/ai-trading-bot/README.md

 2. **Stock Trading:**
    - Go to **📈 Stock Trading** tab
-   - Configure symbol and position size
+   - Look up stock symbol and place trade
    - Click **"Start Trading"** to test the AI strategy
    - Run **backtests** to see historical performance